hasura/ndc-sdk-go/README.md

 - Authentication
 - Observability with OpenTelemetry and Prometheus

+## Prerequisites

+- Go 1.21+

+> Downgrade to SDK v0.x If you are using Go v1.19+

 ## Quick start

-Checkout the [generation tool](cmd/ndc-go-sdk) to quickly setup and develop data connectors.
+Check out the [generation tool](cmd/ndc-go-sdk) to quickly setup and develop data connectors.

 ## Using this SDK